Dam Safety Coordination

 Dam Emergency Action Plan

-Prince George's County Government is the Owner of six High Hazard Dams within the County, and is responsible for the routine monitoring, inspection, and maintenance of the dams.
+Prince George's County Government is the Owner of twenty High Hazard and Significant Hazard Dams within the County, and is responsible for the routine monitoring, inspection, and maintenance of the dams.

-The six dams are listed below and each dam has an Emergency Action Plan that reduces the risk of human life loss and injury and minimizes property damage during an unusual or emergency event.
+The twenty dams are listed below and each dam has an Emergency Action Plan (EAP) that alert property owners the likelihood of eminent danger and reduces the risk of human life loss and injury and minimizes property damage during an unusual or emergency event.

 There are three emergency levels.